bluebear2015/fs-journal/journal/05/reflection.md

 ## Prompts
 - What went well this week?
+once again things got more clear with the mvc pattern
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? the process of making a fullstack application

-- What are you struggling with?
+- What are you struggling with? javascript still but its getting better

-- What would you count as a victory?
+- What would you count as a victory? we shall see